 If you are like me, I am always planning a birthday party for my sons as the years go by.
 I like to create memories but let’s confess it.
 Birthday parties can get pretty expensive really quickly if you are not careful, especially when planning a kids’ birthday party on a budget.

 Both my kids had a 1st birthday party at an event space.
 My eldest had his birthday at The Florida Aquarium, while my youngest had his birthday at the Glazer Children’s Museum.
 They were hefty-priced birthday parties that I splurged on for their first birthday, but don’t think I want to repeat that every single year.

-So, here are some ideas on how to plan a kids' birthday party on a budget.
+So, here are some ideas on how to plan your kids’ birthday parties on a budget.

 Have you also found any tips that you could share?
-Please feel free to add to my list, or ask your questions or concerns in our FORUM section.
+Please feel free to add to my list, or ask your questions or concerns.
 I would be happy to help you!

 “Budget friendly way to plan kids parties!”

 Decide on a theme for the party